Massage Therapy in Prior Lake MN

 Types of Massage Offered in Prior Lake

-The usual sequence in which a swedish massage strokes are conducted are Effleurage, Petrissage, Friction, Vibration, Percussion, and finally passive and active movements (bending and stretching).
+The usual sequence in which Swedish massage strokes are conducted is Effleurage, Petrissage, Friction, Vibration, Percussion, and finally passive and active movements (bending and stretching).

 Pre-Natal / Pregnancy